 In the worst case, you at least make a burglar rush through rather than taking their time to clean you out.

-There are a variety of home security systems on the market that offer both do it yourself style monitoring and professional monitoring, and either of these can be helpful to you.
+There are a variety of home security systems on the market that offer both do it yourself style monitoring and professional monitoring, and either of these can be helpful to you (you may also want to check out our post about security camera system).
 With do it yourself type monitoring, if your alarm is sounded on your security system, it is your responsibility to call the police and work through the next steps.
 However, with a professionally monitored system, your alarm company will be notified if your alarm is triggered, thus putting in a phone call to you to check and see if everything is alright, or if they should send for police dispatch to check out the issue.

 Take a look at our iSmartAlarm Spot review to see if it’s a good fit.